Kweishaar9/422Final/README.md

-# Write your Readme here; explaining how to use this app
+# Patient information .csv to .json converter

 --
 This application takes in a .csv file containing patient information, and converts it to json.